 Since the subconscious mind is impersonal in nature, it does not distinguish between what serves you and what doesn't, and so adopts a negative habit with the same ease that it adopts a positive one.
 Moreover, while the ability to adopt habits is meant to serve you by freeing up your self-awareness, most people live as if automatons or machines of habit with little if any self-awareness, let alone acknowledgement that they can change habits.

 What follows are 5 steps for changing habits.
 While each step is described for your understanding, related articles are found at the end of this article.
-To maximise your success and make the best of use of your time and effort, I strongly suggest reading the associated articles, keeping a journal and taking it step-by-step rather than randonly trying to change habits.
+To maximise your success and make the best use of your time and effort, I strongly suggest reading the associated articles, keeping a journal and taking it step-by-step rather than randomly trying to change habits.

 To be able to change habits you must first identify them.
 You can start by examining your daily routine.
 You will find that most of what you do, say and think on a daily basis is habitual.
 From the moment you wake up in the morning, your physical and mental routine is already in place and you faithfully follow it with little or no conscious consideration.